bartongroup/slivka/_sources/specification.rst.txt

       Alternatively a SLIVKA_HOME environment variable can be set.
       If neither is set, the current working directory is used.
   * - ``--daemon/--no-daemon``
-    - Whether the process should be daemonised on startup.
+    - Whether the process should run as a daemon.
   * - ``PIDFILE``
-    - Path to the file where pid will be written to.
+    - Path to the file where process' pid will be written to.

 -----------
 Local Queue